speasley/jquery.occasions/README.md

 ### path

-jquery.occasions will look for its required external files in the same directory from which it is run.
+jquery.occasions will look for its required external files in the root directory.
 If you wish to store these somewhere else, you’ll need to provide the filepath.

 ```
-$('#logo').occasions({path:'../my/file/path'});
+$('#logo').occasions({path:'/my/file/path'});
 ```

 ### sect